EpsilonSolutions/netscaler-command-reference/docs/filter/filter-postbodyinjection/filter-postbodyinjection.md

 ##unset filter postbodyInjection

-Removes the setting that specifies the file used for postbody injection..Refer to the set filter postbodyInjection command for meanings of the arguments.
+Removes the setting that specifies the file used for postbody injection..Refer to the set filter postbodyInjection command for meanings of the arguments.NOTE: This command is deprecated.Deprecated in favour of Client Side Measurements that can be enabled on an appflow action

 ##Synopsys

-unset filter postbodyInjection [-postbody]

 ##Example